brainwhocodes/lyra-music/docs/phase-4-display-playback.md

 ### API Endpoints

+*   [x] `GET /api/tracks/{trackId}/stream`: An endpoint to stream the actual audio file (may require careful handling of range requests and content types).
+    *   *Alternative*: Directly serve files from the filesystem if paths are accessible/safe, but an endpoint offers more control.
 *   [ ] `GET /api/artists`: List all unique artists.
     *   Potentially add counts (albums/tracks per artist).
 *   [ ] `GET /api/albums`: List all albums.